schwarzkopfb/prmoji/README.md

 Optionally the port can be overwritten with the `PORT` env var, defult is `5000`.

+Also if `NOTIFICATIONS_CHANNEL_ID` is set, Prmoji eill send updates to that channel when a tracked PR gets merged.
+Note: this feature requires `chat:write` or `chat:write.public` scope to be configured in Slack for the app.

 ### Slack

 Note: this only has to be done once.